phungthuc/specialized-projects-1-python/README.md

-This is a face recognition and edit images app developed with python!!
+This is a face recognition and edit images app developed with python!!\n Requirement version:\n
-Requirement version:
     - Python==3.8.10
     - cmake==3.29.3
     - opencv-python==4.6.0.66